giorgio-bendoni/various-stuff/HEA Fellowship.md

 Technology - being kind of a nerd/geek, I find myself spending a large amount of hours every week following recent trends and development in technology; I only use open software, mainly for Linux or macOS machines.
 I have a computer solely dedicated to experimenting coding, new software packages (local or cloud based), knowledge management packages (obsidian), personal productivity, teaching and accessibility.
 Subject matter -  I spend two hours a week to follow development in the areas directly related to my teaching (banking and finance) and to my wider interests (economics of conflicts and security, charities, and aerospace and maritime economics).
 Pedagogy - I spend one hour a week to follow developments in pedagogical approaches applied to economics or statistics.
-I attend the various events organised by the university
+I attend the various events organised by the university and by other external bodies.

 ---

-The journal of Economic Education
+The Journal of Economic Education
-International review of Economics Education
-Journal of economic education
-Journal of economics and finance education
+The International Review of Economics Education Journal of economics and finance education
 Economic education analysis journal